-The Saudi Aramco Group is also a joint venture partner in four domestic refineries that are currently in operation:
+The Saudi Aramco Group is also a joint venture partner in five domestic refineries that are currently in operation:

-- Saudi Aramco Mobil Refinery Company ("SAMREF"), which has a design capacity of approximately 400,000 bpd, is a joint venture between Saudi Aramco (50 per cent.) and Mobil Yanbu Refining Company Inc. (50 per cent.), a wholly-owned subsidiary of Exxon Mobil Corporation. - Rabigh Refining and Petrochemical Company ("PetroRabigh") is a public company in which Saudi Aramco holds an equity interest of 37.5 per cent., with Sumitomo Chemical Co., Ltd holding 37.5 per cent., with the remainder of the shares publicly traded on the Tadawul.
-The PetroRabigh complex is located in Rabigh on the Red Sea coast of Western Saudi Arabia, and it has a gross refining capacity to process approximately 400,000 bpd of crude oil of which the Saudi Aramco Group's share is 150,000 bpd of crude oil. - Saudi Aramco Total Refining and Petrochemical Company ("SATORP"), is a full conversion refinery which has a design capacity of approximately 440,000 bpd, is a joint venture between Saudi Aramco (62.5 per cent.) and TOTAL Refining & Chemicals Saudi Arabia S.A.
-(37.5 per cent.) located in Jubail Industrial City. - Yanbu Aramco Sinopec Refining Company ("YASREF") is a joint venture between Saudi Aramco (62.5 per cent.) and China Petrochemical Corporation (Sinopec) (37.5 per cent.), located in Yanbu Industrial City, and is a full-conversion 430,000 bpd refinery.
+- Saudi Aramco Mobil Refinery Company ("SAMREF"), which has a design capacity of approximately 400,000 bpd, is a joint venture between Saudi Aramco (50 per cent.) and Mobil Yanbu Refining Company Inc. (50 per cent.), a wholly-owned subsidiary of Exxon Mobil Corporation. - Saudi Aramco Shell Refinery Company ("SASREF"), which has a design capacity of approximately 305,000 bpd, is a joint venture between Saudi Aramco (50 per cent.) and Shell Saudi Arabia Refining Limited (50 per cent.), located in Jubail Industrial City.
+The refinery's products slate includes benzene, LPG, naphtha, kerosene, diesel, fuel oil and sulphur and can meet Euro V fuels specifications.
+In addition to its oil refining operations, the plant also produces propylene, paraxylene and coke.

+- Rabigh Refining and Petrochemical Company ("PetroRabigh") is a public company in which Saudi Aramco holds an equity interest of 37.5 per cent., with Sumitomo Chemical Co., Ltd holding 37.5 per cent., with the remainder of the shares publicly traded on the Tadawul.
+The PetroRabigh complex is located in Rabigh on the Red Sea coast of Western Saudi Arabia, and it has a capacity to process approximately 400,000 bpd of crude oil, 95 million cubic feet per day of ethane and 15,000 bpd of butane as primary feedstock to produce a variety of refined petroleum products and petrochemical products.
+Petro Rabigh was expanded in 2017 with the addition of an aromatics complex and an expanded facility to process 20 million standard cubic feet per day of ethane and 3.3 million tonnes per year of naphtha as feedstock to produce a variety of petrochemical products, including specialty petrochemicals such as thermal plastic olefins. - Saudi Aramco Total Refining and Petrochemical Company ("SATORP"), which has a design capacity of approximately 400,000 bpd, is a joint venture between Saudi Aramco (62.5 per cent.) and TOTAL Refining & Chemicals Saudi Arabia S.A.
+(37.5 per cent.) located in Jubail Industrial City. - Yanbu Aramco Sinopec Refining Company ("YASREF") is a joint venture between Saudi Aramco (62.5 per cent.) and Sinopec Century Bright Capital Investment (Amsterdam) BV (37.5 per cent.), located in Yanbu Industrial City, and is a full-conversion 400,000 bpd refinery and receives Arabian Light crude oil from the Yanbu crude oil terminal.

 In addition to the above operational facilities, the Sadara Chemical Company ("Sadara") is a joint venture between a subsidiary of Saudi Aramco (65 per cent.) and DowDuPont (35 per cent.) that was established in October 2011.
 Sadara is the world's largest integrated chemicals complex built in a single phase.
+With its feedstock of 85.0 million standard cubic feet per day of ethane and 53,000 barrels per day of naphtha, it has the capacity to produce more than 3.0 million tonnes of diversified commodity chemicals and plastics per year.
 Sadara began producing chemicals in 2017.
-Sadara's product markets include the pharmaceutical, automotive and consumer goods industries.
+The Sadara facility's mixed feed cracking unit is the first chemicals complex in the region able to crack naphtha.
+Sadara's product markets include the construction, pharmaceutical, automotive and consumer goods industries.